Welcome to the Data Science Alumni Mentorship Hub

 Should I even submit a request if I have low priority?

-YES!
+Yes!
 As long as you meet eligibility terms, we highly encourage you to apply.
-As this is our pilot year, we are still experimenting with space and demand and hope to accommodate as many mentees as possible.
+We are still experimenting with space and demand and hope to accommodate as many mentees as possible.

 Additionally, your connection request can help you in future terms, even if you aren't matched now.
-We use connection request data to expand mentor recruitment in roles/industries with high demand and recruit for niche areas.
+We use connection request data to expand mentor recruitment in roles/industries with high demand and in requested niche areas.
 Plus, having applied previously and not getting matched gives you a bump in priority in future cycles.

 *Some mentors may receive special permission to take on fewer mentees than the term's standard.

-One virtual meeting is all that is under the scope of this program, so we encourage you to make the most out of that opportunity by adequately preparing using the Mentee Checklist.
+One virtual meeting is all that is under the scope of this program, so we encourage you to make the most out of that opportunity by adequately preparing using the preparation tools we'll provide you.

 If a mentor would like to offer additional follow up or contact to their mentee, they may do so, however, this is not expected.
-Extra mentorship is beyond the scope of this program and is at the discretion of the mentor, not the mentee.
-Mentees may send one post-meeting email thanking the mentor for their time and expressing openness to future connection, but may not directly request more follow up support if it is not offered.
+Extra mentorship is beyond the scope of this program and is at the discretion of the mentor

 Mentees may only connect with one mentor per cohort.
 After completing a mentorship connection meeting and submitting your post-meeting feedback form, you may request an additional connection in a future term.

-While there is no limit on how many mentorship hub connections a mentee can have, priority will be given to mentees who have not yet had mentorship opportunities.
+While there is no limit on how many mentorship cohorts a mentee can participate in, priority will be given to mentees who have not yet had mentorship opportunities.

 Please note that mentees who fail to communicate with their mentor in a timely manner after being paired may be required to complete another step before being paired again*.
 Serious failure of communication or misconduct can result in being ineligible for future participation in the program.